aseemk/node-dir/readme.md

 ===============

 You ever used Firebug?
 You know the awesome `dir` function its console has?
-Well, this is that, but for Node.
+Well, this is like that, but for Node.

 That means you get *real* object inspection that goes up the prototype chain, not the pansy-ass, weak-sauce "inspection" Node's `util.inspect` gives you.